Flat Roof Repair, Replacement, and Installation in Shelton, Beacon Falls & Nearby Areas

 Flat roof solutions for commercial and residential applications

 - Built-up roofing (BUR) has a long history.
 This “old-school” flat roof treatment involves the application of roofing felt (tar paper) and asphalt-based roofing tar, often in multiple layers.
 A top layer of gravel or a reflective coating is required to cut down on heat gain and improve durability.
 Maintenance and repair work usually call for more felt and coating layers to be applied.
 Over time, this adds weight to the roof and increases the mess and expense of its eventual removal.
-Though BUR remains an economical option, it can’t compete with more modern flat roofing materials in terms of low maintenance, light weight and durability.
+Though BUR remains an economical option, it can’t compete with more modern flat roofing materials in terms of low maintenance, lightweight, and durability.

 - Modified bitumen works well on residential & small-scale commercial flat roofs.
 Because it comes in 3-ft.-wide rolls, modified bitumen roofing is easy to handle and apply.
 Basically, you roll out the material so that seams overlap.
 Seams can be fused with a torch or sealed with special adhesive.
 The roof surface gets a reflective coating for durability and reduced heat absorption.

 - EPDM roofing has a good track record.
 Despite its exotic chemical derivation, ethylene propylene diene monomer (EPDM for short) has the look and feel of an everyday rubber inner tube.
-EPDM comes in large rolls and is well-suited to application over any large, flat roof surface, providing the substrate is clean and uniform.
+EPDM comes in large rolls and is well-suited to an application over any large, flat roof surface, providing the substrate is clean and uniform.
 The flexible rubber material is glued to the roof substrate and to adjacent EPDM sections (Installation with mechanical fasteners is also possible).
 An EPDM roof can easily last 20 years with minimal maintenance, but its dark tone absorbs a tremendous amount of heat.
 To prolong the life of this single-ply roof and reduce cooling costs, a reflective top coating is essential.
 Alternatively, you can pay extra for EPDM membrane with a white top layer.

 - PVC roofing offers top performance for a premium price.
 This single-ply roofing material is made from polyvinyl chloride, the same high-performance plastic used in plumbing pipes.
 Like EPDM, PVC is most frequently used on larger commercial roofing jobs.
 Seams between PVC sheets are welded together with a specially designed heat gun.
 The resulting membrane is impermeable to moisture, with excellent durability.
 Because PVC roofing is naturally white, it has excellent heat-reflective qualities without any coating or extra treatment.